Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

     organization_id = 'organization_id_example' # str | the Organization identifier
     workspace_id = 'workspace_id_example' # str | the Workspace identifier
     dataset_create_request = cosmotech_api.DatasetCreateRequest() # DatasetCreateRequest |
-    files = None # List[bytearray] | Notes:   - Each parts defined in dataset should have a file defined in this list   - Please ensure that upload files order match with data parts list defined     - First file uploaded will match with first dataset parts and so on  (optional)
+    files = None # List[bytes] | Notes:   - Each parts defined in dataset should have a file defined in this list   - Please ensure that upload files order match with data parts list defined     - First file uploaded will match with first dataset parts and so on  (optional)

     try:
         # Create a Dataset